thunderbird/webext-docs/tabs.rst

 .. api-section-annotation-hack::

 Moves one or more tabs to a new position within its window, or to a new window.
-Note that tabs can only be moved to and from normal windows (:code:`window.type === "normal"`).
+Note that tabs can only be moved to and from windows of type :value:`normal`.

 .. api-header::
    :label: Parameters